- Step 1: Calculate Your Income and Debt Obligations

 - Points: Points are fees that you pay to the lender at closing in order to get a lower interest rate.
 One point equals one percent of the loan amount.

-- Closing Costs: These are the fees associated with closing on your home, such as fees, title insurance, and taxes.
+- Closing Costs: These are the fees associated with closing on your home, such as

 Are Taxes and Fees Included in the Mortgage?